-Looking first at the thematic system, our implementation involves either three fixed macroroles (when deriving UTAH) or a relative hierarchy of roles (when deriving rUTAH).
 Thematic roles are based on non-linguistic concepts of event participants.
 Because of this, they are likely to be domain-general (though they may contribute to language differently than other cognitive domains) and innate.

-Looking next to syntactic structure, our implementation involves either fixed syntactic positions or a relative hierarchy based on c-command relations.
-In contrast with thematic roles, syntactic positions are likely domain-specific and, at least in their final form, derived from prior language experience.
+Syntactic positions, in contrast, are likely domain-specific and, at least in their final form, derived from prior language experience.
 We note that we remain agnostic as to whether innate, domain-specific knowledge is required to derive these syntactic positions.

-Turning to biases about links, our implementation involves four key pieces.
-First is the bias to look for links between roles and positions, which appears to be domain-specific, as we know of no equivalent in other domains.
+The bias to look for links between roles and positions appears to be domain-specific, as we know of no equivalent in other domains.
 One possibility is that this bias is simply innate.
 Another possibility is that this bias is a specific instantiation of a more general bias to look for correlations between active representations in any single cognitive domain (e.g., active representations in the visual domain, the spatial domain, the social cognition domain, the language domain, etc.).
 The question then is how to formulate that bias in such a way as to yield the links we want (e.g., between thematic roles and syntactic positions), while not yielding links that we don't want (i.e., between thematic roles and anything else active during language processing).
 Such fine-tuning likely requires innate knowledge, though the status of that innate knowledge (i.e., whether it's domain-specific or domain-general) is currently unknown.
-We note that we believe any theory of deriving linking theories will need to use this bias to look for links between roles and positions in order to get started.
-So, this bias is likely true of all theory implementations.

-The next link bias in our implementation is to look for a 1-to-1 mapping between roles and positions.
+In the acquisition approach proposed here, there was a bias to look for a 1-to-1 mapping between roles and positions.
 That is, the child only considered links that involved a single syntactic position or thematic role (e.g., AGENT \rightarrow subject), rather than allowing disjunctive options that involve multiple syntactic positions or multiple thematic roles (e.g., AGENT or PATIENT \rightarrow subject; PATIENT \rightarrow subject or object).
-As this bias applies to links, which are language-specific, we list this bias as domain-specific.
-In terms of its origin, this bias might be thought of as similar to (and thus derived from) the mutual exclusivity bias young children often show during early word learning (Markman & Wachtel, 1988; Golinkoff, Hirsh-Pasek, Bailey, & Wenger, 1992), where they assume each word refers to a distinct referent.
-It remains an open question what the origins of the mutual exclusivity bias are (Clark, 1988; Markman & Wachtel, 1988; Golinkoff, Mervis, & Hirsh-Pasek, 1994; Markman, Wasow, & Hansen, 2003; Frank, Goodman, & Tenenbaum, 2009), in particular whether they are innate and/or language-specific.
-However, if the 1-to-1 bias is indeed derived from it, the 1-to-1 bias would therefore be domain-specific and derived.

-The third link bias in our implementation is that the child must assume there is only a single reliable link per role or position (i.e., AGENT is linked to only one of the available options, subject is linked to only one of the available options, etc.).
-This domain-specific knowledge derives from the Tolerance and Sufficiency Principles (as discussed in section 3.3.1), which we might plausibly take to be domain-general because of their reliance on item storage and retrieval, irrespective of what cognitive domain the item comes from.
-However, Yang (2016) notes that a core component on which these principles are based (the Elsewhere Condition) comes from studies of language processing - so, it's possible that this component is in fact language-specific.
-The Tolerance and Sufficiency Principles themselves are likely innate, as it's unclear how a child would learn to optimize item retrieval with respect to item access time.
+This constraint might be thought of as similar to the mutual exclusivity bias young children often show during early word learning (Markman & Wachtel, 1988; Golinkoff, Hirsh-Pasek, Bailey, & Wenger, 1992), where they assume each word refers to a distinct referent.
+It remains an open question what the origins of this 1-to-1 bias are (Clark, 1988; Markman & Wachtel, 1988; Golinkoff, Mervis, & Hirsh-Pasek, 1994; Markman, Wasow, & Hansen, 2003; Frank, Goodman, & Tenenbaum, 2009), in particular whether they are innate and/or language-specific.
+Therefore we list this bias as "either" with respect to both domain-specific vs. domain-general and derived vs. innate.
+Another necessary component is that the child must assume there is only a single reliable link per role or position (i.e., AGENT is linked to only one of the available options, subject is linked to only one of the available options, etc.).
+This domain-specific knowledge derives directly from the Tolerance Principle (as discussed in section 3.3.1), which we take to be domain-general because of its reliance on item storage and retrieval, irrespective of what cognitive domain the item comes from.
+The Tolerance Principle is likely innate, as it's unclear how a child would learn to optimize item retrieval with respect to item access time.

-The final link bias in our implementation is the ability to track links.
-This bias is likely derived from the innate domain-general ability to track frequencies (Saffran, Aslin, & Newport, 1996; Xu & Tenenbaum, 2007; Smith & Yu, 2008; Denison, Reed, & Xu, 2011; Denison, Bonawitz, Gopnik, & Griffiths, 2013; Stahl, Romberg, Roseberry, Golinkoff, & Hirsh-Pasek, 2014; Yurovsky, Case, & Frank, 2017); this frequency-tracking ability is then applied to linking patterns as cognitive objects.
+The ability to track links is likely derived from the innate domain-general ability to track frequencies (Saffran, Aslin, & Newport, 1996; Xu & Tenenbaum, 2007; Smith & Yu, 2008; Denison, Reed, & Xu, 2011; Denison, Bonawitz, Gopnik, & Griffiths, 2013; Stahl, Romberg, Roseberry, Golinkoff, & Hirsh-Pasek, 2014; Yurovsky, Case, & Frank, 2017).
+This ability is then applied to linking patterns as cognitive objects.